We Speak English

 - České Budějovice has many banks for changing money.
 There are several bankomats (ATM machines) which take foreign bank cards.
 Here you can find an electronic Currency Converter.

-- The concerts will be performed in black & white, simple dress.
-Nothing fancy is required.
+- The concerts will be performed in simple informal dress, nothing fancy is required.

 - Please bring along: instrument(s), music (including your own chamber music), music stand.